magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/overview.md

 * TOC
 {:toc}

-ThingsBoard Cloud provides convenient IoT solution templates to reduce time-to-market for your IoT products.
+IoT Hub provides convenient IoT solution templates to reduce time-to-market for your IoT products.
 The template includes interactive dashboards, processing logic, sample devices, users and all other required [entities](/docs/paas/user-guide/entities-and-relations/).
 You can treat template as a complete PoC/MVP.